ByZ0e/Glance-Focus/README.md

 --losses_type ['qa','cls','l1']
 ```

-For EgoTaskQA and NExT-QA, their data formats are slightly different.
+For EgoTaskQA and NExT-QA benchmarks, their data formats are slightly different from STAR and AGQA.

 We release the corresponding data loaders we used.

 You may have to edit the data loading code.

 ## Available checkpoints